Deepsjai/nlp4finance.github.io/README.md

 # Transfer Learning

+Transfer learning is used to extract information from a source domain and apply it to a different target domain.
+There are several types of transfer learning which are classified into transductive transfer learning and Inductive Transfer Learning based on  whether the source and target domains deal with the same task or the nature of the source and target domains.
+We are dealing with Language Model Transfer pre-training

 ### BERT

+Vanilla  BERT  involved loading the pre-trained bert model while preparing the dataset involved Tokenizing using inbuilt Bert tokenizer in pytorch.
+After tokenization, the text in formatted in a list of sentences where each sentence is a list of tokens.
+For faster processing as a batch, Bert requires all token lists to be of same size.
+There padding is needed which converts all lists into 2d array of same size.
+All lists smaller than the size will have 0 and larger than that will be truncated.
+Next step is masking the padding so that the bert model ignores the padding.

+After masking, the list of tokens can now be embedded through pre-trained bert into sentence embeddings.
+BERT adds [CLS] token at the beginning of every sentence which can be considered as the output of the representation of the sentence (for less memory).

 As discussed in [[7]], the following is the pipeline of the Bert For Sequence Classification.